nunchistudio/blacksmith/documentation/why.md

     threats.
 This can also maintain customer trust and automate compliance with GDPR, CCPA, and whatever comes next.
-  - **Data collection:** Blacksmith allows to extract any kind of data whether you are collecting it from HTTP APIs, CRON tasks or ongoing event listeners with a consistent interface.
+  - **Data collection:** Blacksmith allows to extract any kind of data whether you are collecting it from HTTP APIs, CRON tasks or CDC notifications with a consistent interface.
   - **Data transformation:** Because each and every system has a specific design, you often need to validate and transform the data before sending it to destinations.